Back

 What this buys you

-That is the Postbox thesis in its smallest form: the schema is the intent, the URL is the interface, and the UI is just one way to hold the contract.
+The data arrives structured because the agreement was structured.
+That is the Postbox thesis: The schema is the intent, the URL is the interface, and the UI is just one way to hold the contract.

 Further reading: see how this idea shows up across the Postbox features, especially self-documenting endpoints, schema versioning, and the post-submit pipeline.